-Flori da Retirement Syst em He alth Insurance Sub sidy Current Current 19 % Decrease 6.65% discount rate 7.65% 1% Increase 8.65% 1% Decrease 3.29% discount rate 4.29% 1% Increase 5.29% \$ 624,972 146,119 (252,195) 322,492 283,530 251,008
+Flori Florida Retirement System Health Insurance alth Insurance Subs ce Subsidy Current Current 1% Decrease 6.65% discount rate 7.65% 1% Increase 8.65% 1% Decrease 3.29% discount rate 4.29% 1% Increase 5.29% \$ 624,972 146,119 (252,195) 322,492 283,530 251,008

-Pension Expense and Deferred Outflows / (Inflows) of Resources
+Pension Expense and Deferred Outflows (Inflows) of Resources

-In accordance with GASB 68, paragraph 71, changes in the net pension liability are recognized in pension expense in the current measurement period, except as indicated below.
+In accordance with GASB 68, paragraphs 54 and 71, changes in the net pension liability are recognized in pension expense in the current measurement period, except as indicated below.
 For each of the following, a portion is recognized in pension expense in the current measurement period, and the balance is amortized as deferred outflows or deferred inflows of resources using a systematic and rational method over a closed period, as defined below:

-- Differences between expected and actual experience with regard to economic and demographic factors - amortized over the average expected remaining service life of all employees that are provided with pensions through the pension plan (active and inactive employees) - Changes of assumptions or other inputs amortized over the average expected remaining service life of all employees that are provided with pensions through the pension plan (active and inactive employees) - Differences between expected and actual earnings on pension plan investments amortized over five years
+- Differences between expected and actual experience with regard to economic and demographic factors amortized over the average expected remaining service life of all employees that are provided with pensions through the pension plan (active and inactive employees) - Changes of assumptions or other inputs amortized over the average expected remaining service life of all employees that are provided with pensions through the pension plan (active and inactive employees) - Changes in proportion and differences between contributions and proportionate share of contributions amortized over the average expected remaining services life of all employees that are provided with pensions through the pension plan (active and inactive employees) - Differences between expected and actual earnings on pension plan investments amortized over five years allocation schedules for the fiscal years ended June 30, 2016 (measurement date of June 30, 2015), June 30, 2015 (measurement date of June 30, 2014), are presented below for each plan.

-The average expected remaining service life of all employees provided with pensions through the pension plans at June 30, 2014, was 6.3 years for FRS and 7.2 years for HIS.
-The Fund's proportionate share of the components of collective pension expense reported in the pension allocation schedules for the fiscal year ended June 30, 2014, are presented below for each plan.
+The average expected remaining service life of all employees provided with pensions through the pension plans at June 30, 2015 and June 30, 2014, was 6.3 years for FRS and 7.2 years for HIS.
+The Fund's proportionate share of the components of collective pension expense reported in the pension